 - Monitoring the patient - this may require measures of central venous pressure (CVP) and urinary output with a catheter.

 - Intravenous antimicrobials - the choice should include broad-spectrum antibiotics given intravenously.
 Antivirals and antifungals may also be required, depending on clinical circumstances (eg, in immunocompromised patients).
-Once an organism is isolated then this regimen can be tailored for the patient.
 Empirical combination therapy should not be administered for more than 3-5 days.
-De-escalation to the most appropriate single therapy should be performed as soon as the susceptibility profile is known
+De-escalation to the most appropriate single therapy should be performed as soon as the susceptibility profile is known.

 - Surgery may also be required - eg, wound debridement, abscess drainage.